 Chris holds a Bachelor of Music degree in Jazz Studies from Texas State University, and a Graduate Certificate in Music Therapy degree and a Master of Music Therapy degree from Shenandoah Conservatory at Shenandoah University.
-He has also completed post-graduate studies in Guided Imagery in Music (GIM), religion and spirituality in health care and therapy, biofeedback, and neurobiofeedback.
+He has also completed post-graduate studies in Guided Imagery in Music (GIM), religion and spirituality in health care and therapy, ministry, biofeedback, and neurobiofeedback.

 As a music therapist at Gsus Music Therapy Services & Center, LLC, Chris works with and helps a wide array of individuals with a varying levels of abilities and disabilities and a variety of needs, ranging from in the womb and the birthing process to hospice and death and the bereavement process, as well as members of the community who want to enjoy the benefits of music and music therapy.
 Chris strives to make a positive difference and a lasting change with everyone he works with, as well as a positive difference and lasting change within the community as a whole.
 His focus is on the overall wellness and well-being of the individual and using music therapy to achieve one’s highest level of functioning.
 Chris remains active in the community, advocating for the field of music therapy and providing music therapy services for those with needs.